dracoventions/TWCManager/docs/README.md

    * [Manual](Software_Manual.md) - A manual installation involves downloading the source code for TWCManager from GitHub, installing dependencies and then running TWCManager as a service.

+### Configuration

+The TWCManager configuration file at ```/etc/twcmanager/config.json``` has lots of information about each of the configuration parameters and their effect on your installation.
+We highly recommend reading through the file carefully as you configure your installation, as this resolves the majority of issues.

+   * In addition, we have a set of [Configuration Examples](config_examples.md) intended to help with more complex setups such as those utilizing Flex Charging.
+These examples help to share information that has been discussed previously when setting up more complex charging policy.

 ## Developing for TWCManager

 Your contributions are most welcome!
 If you've been working on a new EMS module or you want to contribute to the project in any way, please take a look at our [Development Guide](DevelopmentGuide.md) and feel free to get involved!